 Aside from checking your cervix and measuring your baby, additional tests are performed during your last trimester.
 These are routine tests that offer your OB-GYN additional information about your health and the health of your baby.

-- Group B Strep: One of the screenings performed in the third trimester is the group B streptococcus, or group B strep (GBS).
+- Group B Strep: One of the screenings performed in the third trimester is group B streptococcus, or group B strep (GBS).
+The American College of Obstetricians and Gynecologists now recommends performing universal GBS screening during a 2-week window between 36 0/7 and 37 6/7 weeks of gestation.
 This test looks for a type of bacteria that is harmless to you but can make your baby ill.

-- Ultrasound: If you had a low lying placenta or were found to have placenta prevaria during a second-trimester ultrasound, another ultrasound is performed to look for your placenta’s current location.
+- Ultrasound: If you had a low lying placenta or were found to have placenta previa during a second-trimester ultrasound, another ultrasound is performed to look for your placenta’s current location.

 Third-trimester doctor visits and tests are primarily focused around you being ready for labor and delivery.
 Your third-trimester doctor visits are also a good time to ask any lingering questions you may have about the impending labor and delivery and postpartum considerations.